niemasd/niemasd.github.io/_pages/cv.md

 {% include base_path %}

 You can download a PDF of my CV <a href="https://github.com/niemasd/curriculum-vitae/releases/latest/download/main.pdf" target="_blank">here</a>.
+You can find my academic positions and education history below, and you can find all other information via the links above (e.g. "Awards", "Publications", etc.).

 <h2 id="academic-positions">Academic Positions</h2>
 <ul>